Eigenvalues of the non-backtracking operator detached from the bulk: The stochastic block model in the logarithmic regime

 \section{The stochastic block model in the logarithmic regime}

-In this section, we harvest results from the literature on stochastic block models or inhomogeneous Erd\H{o}-R\'enyi graphs, which can be summarized as follows: under the condition \eqref{condition:sparsity}, the spectrum of the adjacency $A$ roughly consists in a semi-circle bulk on $[-2\sqrt{\alpha}, 2\sqrt{\alpha}]$ with two outliers located at $\alpha$ and $\beta$.
+{In this section, we collect results from the literature on stochastic block models or inhomogeneous Erd\H{o}-R\'enyi graphs, based on which we prove several quick results for our models, as given in Proposition \ref{thm:concentrateA}, Proposition \ref{thm:specH_0} and Corollary \ref{cor:corol_inv}. }